AyushmanKS/Data-Analyst-Journey/Google Play Store Dataset/README.md

-# 📱 Google Play Store Data Cleaning and Preprocessing
+# 📱 Google Play Store Data Cleaning, EDA, and Feature Engineering

-This repository contains a complete data cleaning and preprocessing pipeline for the [Google Play Store dataset](https://www.kaggle.com/lava18/google-play-store-apps).
-The dataset consists of metadata for 10,841 Android applications available on the Google Play Store.
+This repository contains a complete data cleaning, exploration, and feature engineering pipeline for the [Google Play Store dataset](https://www.kaggle.com/lava18/google-play-store-apps).
+The dataset includes metadata for over 10,000 Android applications.

-## 📊 Dataset Overview

-The dataset includes the following fields:

-- App
-- Category
-- Rating
-- Reviews
-- Size
-- Installs
-- Type
-- Price
-- Content Rating
-- Genres
-- Last Updated
-- Current Version
-- Android Version

-## 🧹 What This Code Does

-This script performs the following major data cleaning and transformation tasks:

 ---

-### 🔍 1.
-Initial Exploration
+## 🗂 Dataset Overview

+The dataset includes the following columns:

+- `App`: Application name
+- `Category`: Category the app belongs to
+- `Rating`: Overall user rating
+- `Reviews`: Number of user reviews
+- `Size`: Size of the app
+- `Installs`: Number of installs
+- `Type`: Free or Paid
-- Load the dataset using `pandas`.
+- `Price`: Price of the app
-- Display general information (`info`) and dataset shape.
-- Identify missing values using `isnull().sum()`.
+- `Content Rating`: Age group targeted
+- `Genres`: App genre(s)
+- `Last Updated`: Date when the app was last updated
+- `Current Ver`: Current version of the app
+- `Android Ver`: Minimum Android version required

 ---

+## 🔧 Steps Performed

-### 🧼 2.
-Cleaning `Reviews` Column
+### 1️⃣ Data Cleaning

-- Identify non-numeric values in the `Reviews` column.
-- Remove rows with invalid data (like row index `10472`).
-- Convert `Reviews` column to integer (`int`).
+Performed comprehensive cleaning on messy and inconsistent data:

+- **`Reviews`**: Removed non-numeric entries and converted to integers.
+- **`Size`**: Replaced 'M', 'k', and 'Varies with device', then converted to float (in kilobytes).
+- **`Installs`**: Removed '+' and ',' then converted to integer.
+- **`Price`**: Removed dollar signs and converted to float.
+- **`Last Updated`**: Converted to `datetime`, extracted `day`, `month`, and `year` as separate features.

 ---

-### 🧼 3.
-Cleaning `Size` Column

-- Replace "M" with `000` to convert values like "3.0M" to "3000".
-- Remove "k" from values like "500k".
-- Replace "Varies with device" with `NaN`.
-- Convert `Size` column to float.
+### 2️⃣ Exploratory Data Analysis (EDA)

+Performed insightful EDA to understand trends, outliers, and correlations:

+- **Rating Distribution**: Used histograms and KDE plots to observe how app ratings are distributed.
+- **Category Popularity**: Countplot to show number of apps in each category.
+- **Installs vs Rating**: Analyzed whether higher installs lead to better ratings.
+- **Price Analysis**: Compared paid vs free apps using box plots.
+- **Review Counts**: Visualized distribution of reviews across different app types and categories.
+- **Size vs Installs**: Investigated if app size has any impact on number of installs.

+Visualization libraries used:
+- `seaborn`
+- `matplotlib`

 ---

-### 🧼 4.
-Cleaning `Installs` and `Price`

-- Remove special characters such as `+`, `,`, and `$`.
-- Convert `Installs` to `int`.
-- Convert `Price` to `float`.

----

-### 🧼 5.
-Converting `Last Updated` to DateTime
+### 3️⃣ Feature Engineering

+Created new columns to enhance the dataset and support further analysis/modeling:

+- `Last Updated Day`: Day extracted from `Last Updated`
-- Parse the `Last Updated` column to datetime format using `pd.to_datetime()`.
+- `Last Updated Month`: Month extracted from `Last Updated`
-- Extract `Day`, `Month`, and `Year` from the `Last Updated` column for time-based analysis.
+- `Last Updated Year`: Year extracted from `Last Updated`

----

-## ✅ Final Cleaned DataFrame

-After cleaning, the dataset contains:

-- 10,840 entries and 16 columns
+- Future scope:
-- Proper data types for numerical and datetime columns
+  - One-hot encoding for `Category`, `Genres`, and `Content Rating`
-- Missing values identified and partially handled
+  - Grouping genres into broader categories
+  - Generating a binary column for "popular app" based on threshold installs

+## 🛠 Libraries Used

+- `pandas`
+- `numpy`
+- `matplotlib`
+- `seaborn`